dgc-network/dgc-contract-backup/docs/source/application_developer_guide.rst

 ***********************************
 Smart Application Developer's Guide
 ***********************************
-The guide covers development of Smart smart contracts which can be stored on chain and executed using the Smart Transaction Processor.
+The guide covers development of smart contracts which can be stored on chain and executed using the Smart Transaction Processor.
 Topics covered include how to write a smart contract, how to convert an already existing transaction processor to a smart contract, and how to upload and execute the